-- Research and utilize all the historical data (including original construction photographs) which may have bearing on the development of a tentative geostructural model.
-An excellent example is provided by Spencer (2006). - Conduct a new, thoughtful and focused site investigation to test the tentative geostructural model and provide prospective bidders with the kinds of information they truly need to estimate productivity and to quantify other construction risks. - Develop an initial estimate of the extent of the composite cut-off and its respective components, i.e., concrete wall and grout curtain. - Assess the adequacy of the existing dam and foundation instrumentation, and design and install additional monitoring arrays as appropriate.
-Revise the reading frequency protocols as appropriate.
+- Research and utilize all the historical data (including original construction photographs) that may have bearing on the development of a tentative geostructural model for the site.
+An excellent example is provided by Spencer (2006) for Wolf Creek Dam, KY. - Conduct a new, thoughtful, and focused site investigation to test the tentative geostructural model and so provide prospective bidders with the kinds of information they truly need to estimate construction productivity and to quantify other construction risks. - Develop an initial estimate of the extent of the composite cut-off and its contributory components, i.e., the concrete wall and the grout curtain. - Assess the adequacy of the existing dam and foundation instrumentation, and design and install additional monitoring arrays as appropriate.
+Revise the reading frequency protocols as appropriate, especially in the vicinity of construction activities.